moledoc/moledoc/Git/README.md

 Here are some more common command line commands for git.

-To clone existing repository, we use the command clone.
+To clone existing repository, we use the command *clone*.

 ```sh
 # clone existing remote repository to local computer